tibers/enhancements/keps/sig-node/TBD-use-labels-not-nodepools/README.md

 ## Summary

 nodepools serve one purpose which is to tell the provider which sorts of nodes the cluster is seeking to provision.
 This strikes me as exactly backwards: The controller (eg: deployment, daemonset, statefulset) should declare a set of labels of nodes it is looking to run on, and along with that should be a hint to the cloud provider what nodes to provision.
-This should follow the pattern of the PersistentVolumeClaim where we should have something new like a NodeClaim.
+This could also follow the pattern of the PersistentVolumeClaim where we should have something new like a NodeClaim but I think labels are a better solution here.
 The autoscaler would function as normal to provision the nodes the deployment is looking for, and could be integrated.

 ## Motivation